 - Support religious and philosophical communities,

 - Educate about spirituality and ethics in society and the world,

 - Provide pastoral care and opportunities to engage in service and social justice,

 - Promote religious pluralism and interfaith engagement.

-The University Chaplain and Dean of Spiritual and Religious Life works with staff and affiliates representing various religious and philosophical traditions on Emory's Atlanta and Oxford campuses to support a remarkably diverse spiritual life program.
+The Dean of Religious Life works with chaplains, staff, and affiliates representing various religious and philosophical traditions on Emory's Atlanta and Oxford campuses to support a diverse spiritual life program.
 Undergraduate and graduate/professional student organizations enrich the opportunities for spiritual community and practice on campus.

 On the Atlanta campus, the Office of Spiritual and Religious Life has two locations: Cannon Chapel Suite 316, where the Office of the Dean is located, and the Alumni Memorial University Center (AMUC) Suite 125, where the other chaplains are located.
-At Oxford College, the Oxford College Chaplain is located in the Student Center.
+On the Oxford campus, the Oxford College Chaplain is located in the Student Center.

 Our signature programs include: Inter-Religious Council (IRC), Journeys of Reconciliation, Beloved Community Worship, Voices of Inner Strength Gospel Choir, Off the Record, Anatomy Lab Chaplaincy Program, International Student Coffee Hour, and Baccalaureate.